-The Langley Law Center provides legal assistance in connection with personal civil legal matters to support and sustain command effectiveness and readiness.
+The Langley Legal Assistance Office provides legal assistance in connection with personal civil legal matters to support and sustain command effectiveness and readiness.
 Under 10 U.S.C. §1044, the ability to offer legal assistance and legal services to the eligible categories of personnel is contingent upon the availability of legal staff resources and expertise.
 Although legal assistance is not separately funded, it has been provided for members of the armed forces since 1943 and is now perceived as one of the benefits of military service.

 Legal assistance establishes an attorney-client relationship between the client and Air Force attorney and consists of Air Force attorneys providing advice on personal, civil legal matters to eligible beneficiaries.
 For any other legal concern, the Air Force remains the client of the Air Force attorney.
 On such other matters, Air Force attorneys cannot provide advice to, or enter into an attorney-client relationship with, individuals or entities.
 Air Force attorneys, acting in an official capacity, may not enter into an attorney-client relationship in the following areas: